 11. Your responsibilities

 Any member of staff or other relevant individual who handles personal information for which Across the Pond is responsible must follow the requirements of this Privacy and Data Protection Policy.

-This policy was last updated in May 2018.
-We will continue to adapt this policy to ensure Across the Pond remain compliant with GDPR and the forthcoming UK Data Protection Bill, which is intended to replace the Data Protection Act 1998 and supplement the GDPR.
+This policy was last updated in February 2021.
+We will continue to adapt this policy to ensure Across the Pond remain compliant with EU GDPR and UK GDPR.